ITrf0088/ViewBinding-Delegate/README.md

         super.onViewCreated(view, savedInstanceState)

         with(binding) {
             textView.text = "Some text"
-       		 button.setOnClickListener{
+            button.setOnClickListener {
                 //some action
             }
         }
     }
 ```